-Currently, I have five—though the number sometimes changes.
-And yes, I realize that is a lot of cats.
+Currently, I have three—though the number sometimes changes.
+And yes, they outnumber me.
 But … but … they’re so cute and fluffy!

-Do you really sleep with a bright blue stuffed elephant named Ella, and is that the same Ella that’s in Keeper of the List Cities?
+Do you really sleep with a bright blue stuffed elephant named Ella, and is that the same Ella that’s in Keeper of the Lost Cities?